 Coral Harbour Entrance

-"Coral Harbour Entrance" ©️A. Derek Catalano
+"Coral Harbour Entrance" ⒸA. Derek Catalano

-These are the towers at the entrance to Coral Harbour, a residential area on the southern coast of Nassau, Bahamas.
+These are the towers at the entrance to Coral Harbour, a residential area on the south west coastal area of New Providence, Bahamas.
 You can climb a winding staircase inside to the lookout at the top.

 at